mahozad/android-pie-chart/README.md

 ## Contributing

 Please help improve the library by fixing [the issues that I couldn't tackle myself](https://github.com/mahozad/android-pie-chart/issues?q=is%3Aissue+is%3Aopen+label%3Acontribution-needed).
+Any other contributions are welcome too.

 <br>